 Repairs and Homeowner’s Insurance

 The good news is that once a slab leak is detected, it can be repaired quickly.
 But, it is also likely that another slab leak will occur, especially in older homes.

 When slab leaks are repaired directly in the foundation, plumbers will cut into the floor at the precise location, replace the leaking section of pipe, and repair the concrete flooring.
 Homeowners insurance will most often reimburse customers who submit a claim to repair the floor from the plumber’s rough patch as well as the slab leak detection.
 They usually will not cover the actual time it took to repair or the materials used for repairs.

 If homeowners want to ensure they will not have another slab leak, they can choose to go with recommendations to reroute the leaking line.
 Plumbers will eliminate the water line underneath the foundation and route it on the exterior of the home, in the garage, or through the walls depending on the location and reconnect it with the fixtures inside of the home.
 Homeowner’s insurance typically does not cover rerouting the line unless a direct repair is not possible due to location or if the home has a post tension slab foundation.

 The only way to completely prevent any future slab leaks is by eliminating all of the water lines in the foundation and repiping them through the home.
 Depending on the size of the home and if the homeowner wants to house all pipes within the walls instead of along the exterior of the home, this can be expensive.
 A slab leak repipe is not generally covered by homeowner’s insurance.

-If homeowners suspect a slab leak, or are experiencing any high water pressure issues, call the experts at Bill Howe Plumbing.
+If homeowners suspect a slab leak or notice any slab leak symptoms such as mold and mildew, or are experiencing any high water pressure issues, call the experts at Bill Howe Plumbing.
 We have been detecting and repairing slab leaks and providing repair services for 38 years.
 Call 1-800 Bill Howe for all your plumbing needs.